Air Quality and Energy Choice STEM Activities for Educators

 - Click here to access the printable Generate Game and instruction manual.

-- There is also a companion Excel file for quickly calculating team scores and showing team rankings for multiple rounds.
-For access to and instructions for using this file, email Rebecca Dodder (email@example.com) for more information.
+- Editable companion Excel file for quickly calculating team scores and showing team rankings for multiple rounds.
+(138 K) - Technical contact for questions using this file, email Rebecca Dodder (email@example.com).

 - Presentation: Get Energized: Interactive Generate Game Explores Energy Choices and Environmental Quality Exit by Dr. Rebecca Dodder, EPA physical scientist.